kimmobrunfeldt/rate-limiting-s3-proxy/README.md

 ```

 S3 is a high-available, robust, and infinitely* scalable service.
 It's great, but there's no way set
-rate limiting which could prevent causing a $10000 bill.
+rate limiting to prevent unintented huge bills.
 This proxy solves that, but with
 caveats.
-Putting this proxy in front of S3 kills high-availability, scalability and robustness.
+Putting this proxy in front of S3 decreases high-availability, scalability and robustness
-**You have been warned!**
+which AWS can provide. **You have been warned!**

 **Example use cases:**